WaterJet Technology Association Logo

 In regard to the third objective, it should be noted that:

 1. At the 3rd U.S. Water Jet Conference held on the campus of the University of Pittsburgh in May of 1985, the Association adopted the first Recommended Practices for the Use of Manually Operated High Pressure Water Jetting Equipment.
-The Recommended Practices are reviewed and updated periodically.
-The waterjet Recommended Practices was revised and updated in 2011, including the addition of a new section on Automated Equipment.
-The manual was retitled Recommended Practices for the Use of High Pressure Waterjetting Equipment.
+The waterjet Recommended Practices are reviewed and updated periodically.
+In 2011, the manual was retitled Recommended Practices for the Use of High Pressure Waterjetting Equipment, and in 2016 the manual was retitled Industry Best Practices for the Use of High Pressure Waterjetting Equipment.
+The last revision and update was done in 2021.

 2. Recognizing that many industrial cleaning contractors combine high-volume air-moving with waterjetting, the WJTA in August 2007, adopted the first Recommended Practices for the Use of Industrial Vacuum Equipment.
-The Recommended Practices for the Use of Industrial Vacuum Equipment are reviewed periodically and will be updated as needed.
+The Recommended Practices for the Use of Industrial Vacuum Equipment are reviewed and updated periodically.
+The last revision and update was done in 2018.